uvarc/rc-learning/content/courses/opencv/index.md

 1. Thresholding - conversion of input image into binary image
 2. Edge detection - see above
 3. Region based - expand/shrink/merge object boundaries from object seed points
-4. Clustering  - use statistal analysis of proximity to group pixels as objects
+4. Clustering  - use statistical analysis of proximity to group pixels as objects
 5. Watershed - separates touching objects
 6. Artificial Neural Networks - train object recognition from examples

-Let's try to identify and measure the area of the nuclei in this image with fluorescently labeled cells.
-This is the `fluorescent-cells.png` image in the examples folder.
+Let's try to identify and measure the area of the nuclei in this image with fluorescent labeled cells.
+This is the `fluorescent-cells.png` image in the `examples` folder.
 We will explore the use of morphology filters, thresholding and watershed to accomplish this.

 The complete code is in the `segmentation.py` script.